rocketpie/nerdpassword/README.md

 # NerdPassword
 Mnemonic passwords done ~~right~~ ~~a little better~~.
+~~'done right', huh? what's wrong with the others?~~
 strike that.
-It's just my attempt at prematurely optimizing a dead technology :)
+This is just my attempt at prematurely optimizing a dead technology :)

 To start off, a quick reference to the all-time nerd hero Randall Munroe:
 https://xkcd.com/936/